Its-Alex/Voxel-engine/README.md

 Voxel-engine is a project to create a voxel map.
 Some planets composed with cubes, where we can move.

 ## Dependencies
-You need to have Glfw3 / Glew install in your system this libs need to be linked to pkg-config
+You need to have Glfw3 / Glew installed in your system this libs need to be linked to pkg-config

 ## Instruction
 To compile